 21167 (b)

-Any action or proceeding alleging that a public agency has improperly determined whether a project may have a significant effect on the environment shall be commenced within 30 days of the filing of the notice required by subdivision (a) of Section 21108 or subdivision (a) of Section 21152, except that any such action or proceeding shall be commenced within 10 days of the filing of such notice for Expedited Powerplant projects.
+Any action or proceeding alleging that a public agency has improperly determined whether a project may have a significant effect on the environment shall be commenced within 30 days from the date of the filing of the notice required by subdivision (a) of Section 21108 or subdivision (a) of Section 21152, except that any such action or proceeding shall be commenced within 10 days of the filing of such notice for Expedited Powerplant projects.

 SECTION 9.
 Section 42305 shall be added to the Health and Safety Code, to read: